convox/praxis-docs/content/walkthroughs/cloud.md

 This document will walk you through creating a Convox account and setting up an AWS-based production environment for an app.

+If you are new to Convox, we encourage you to first [sign up for Convox](https://ui.convox.com/auth/new) and read the [local development walk through](/walkthroughs/local/) to explore how Convox turns your development computer into a application platform.

 ## Setting up your organization

 ### Sign up for Convox